 What is CleanTech?

-Each day, more than 200,000 additional people join the planet's population,2 further challenging how far natural resources must stretch to sustain human life.
-CleanTech is creating genuine solutions to help address these challenges.
-This need for change is driving the global CleanTech market, which is anticipated to reach US$3 trillion by 2025,3 up from US$601 billion in 2014.
+Each day, more than 200,000 additional people populate the planet2, further challenging how far natural resources must stretch to sustain human life, and CleanTech is creating genuine solutions to help address these challenges.
+This need for change is driving the global CleanTech market and this market is anticipated to reach $3 trillion by 20253, up from $601bn in 2014.

 What does CleanTech mean for investors?